nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

       * **fourOf**
       * **fiveOf**

-*Notes for the numeric constraints:*
+*Notes on constraints:*

-1. *There should always be at least one more agent holding a post than the required number of signatories when using numberOf constraint*
+1. *The Alone constraint should always require exactly one Post (0..1) and should not be combined with other restriction properties within one signatory rule.
+In case of defining jointly restriction with singular requirement one should use oneOf restriction instead.*

 2. *The need for numeric constraint was only up to 5 in all of Nordic countries.
 If requirement arises to model arbitrary numeric constraints this could be done using qualified relations, for example numberOf property and a blank node (or custom class) using rdf:value instead of creating explicit properties.*

 ## Post